serdival/NEM-Data-Challenge/README.md

 ![DataChallenge](figures/DataChallengeInfograph.png)

-![DataChallenge2]
-(<iframe src="https://www.linkedin.com/embed/feed/update/urn:li:activity:6310410678079356929" height="527" width="504" frameborder="0" allowfullscreen=""></iframe>)

-In this repository you can find the Python scripts I used to solve the tasks proposed throughout the three stages together with the final reports submitted at the end of stage I and II.
+In this repository you can find the Python scripts I used to solve the tasks proposed throughout the three phases together with the final reports submitted at the end of each stage.

 Hope you find it useful,